MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-clean-monolith-content.md

 - [What are microservices?](/devops/deliver/what-are-microservices): Explore microservice architecture.
 - [Introduction to Azure Functions](/azure/azure-functions/functions-overview): Learn more about Azure Functions.
-- [Azure Media Services as an Event Grid source](/azure/event-grid/event-schema-media-services?tabs=event-grid-event-schema): Familiarize yorself with the schemas and properties for Media Services events.
+- [Azure Media Services as an Event Grid source](/azure/event-grid/event-schema-media-services?tabs=event-grid-event-schema): Familiarize yourself with the schemas and properties for Media Services events.

 ## Related resources